Me Ee! for the BBC

 So hats off to the BBC and their indirect promotion of blatant plagiarism for the sake of the 80’s gaming public – it will never happen again.

-One thought on “Mr Ee!
+3 responses to “Mr Ee!
 Retro Review for the BBC Micro”

 1. Hi there, I loved playing Mr EE on the BBC micro at school on wet lunch breaks.
 It got highly addictive and competitive with my friends.
 Is there any way this game could be made available as an app for the iPhone or translated to a playstation format to relive that bygone age?